-- Player should be able to join the game at any time and see the amount of money other players have as well as the amount of money in the community pot. - Players should be able to raise, call, or fold from their device, and the central hub should display the chosen action. - All devices including the central display must be powered with a battery pack.
-The battery pack must last the duration of the game
+- Players should be able to join at the beginning of any round and see the amount of money other players have as well as the amount of money in the community pot. - Players should be able to raise, call, or fold from their device, and the central hub should display the chosen action. - All devices including the central display must be powered with a battery pack.
+The battery pack must last at least 2.5 hours, which is enough to cover the duration of a poker game.